 3. What is the best DAY to fly?

 It is thought that specific days to fly save significant amounts of money on plane tickets… whilst it doesn’t really matter when you buy your tickets, cheap flights certainly DO depend on the DAY you choose to fly!

-The general rule is that flying out on a Tuesday, Wednesday or Saturday can save.
+The general rule is to cheap flights is that flying out on a Tuesday, Wednesday or Saturday can save.
 As these are typical off-peak days with airlines carrying fewer travellers, which correlates with lower fairs and a surplus of seats.

 Fridays and Sundays are usually the most expensive days to fly.